agateau/blog/2019/pixelwheels-0-14-1/index.md

 The complete list of changes is available in the [changelog][].

-Interestingly, this release is 0.14.1 and not 0.14.0 because when I uploaded the apk for 0.14.0 to Google Play, its automated touch monkey detected a crash in the menu system, so I fixed it and uploaded 0.14.1.
+Interestingly, this release is 0.14.1 and not 0.14.0 because when I uploaded the apk for 0.14.0 to Google Play, its automated touch monkey detected a crash in the menu system.
+I fixed it and uploaded 0.14.1.
 I am not happy that bug slipped in, but I am glad Google Play caught it before it hit players!

 As usual, this release is available from [Pixel Wheels project page](/projects/pixelwheels).